 13 Tastes that Define the San Juan Islands

 Delight in the unique, local flavors that make the San Juans special.
-From fresh seafood to heritage fruits, the San Juans are a flavor all their own!

 Try grass-fed lamb or oysters-on-the-half-shell fresh from a pristine, cold bay, and handcrafted wine and beer, cider and gins with locally foraged botanicals.
 These are some of the unmistakable flavors that define island cuisine.